A good psychologist is rare to find. But it doesn’t mean that there aren’t any good psychologists. A

 - Experienced- a psychologist should be experienced in his field of work.
 He should have a degree from a reputed university and a license to practice.

 - Trustworthy- various researches have revealed that people determine whether or not they can trust someone within 50 milliseconds of meeting them.
 The therapeutic sessions are helpful to clients because the therapist communicates both verbally and non-verbally with the clients in a manner in which they can trust.

-- Building a comfortable environment- another quality which a psychologist should have is the ability to establish a comfortable environment with the client.
-Unless and until the client is made feel safe and secure, the sessions will not be of any use
+- Building a comfortable environment- another quality that a psychologist should have is establishing a comfortable environment with the client.
+Unless and until the client is made feel safe and secure, the sessions will not be of any use.

-- Ethics- a great psychologist has a solid ethics code and keeps sessions with patients confidential.
-They are also aware that their work can have significant effects on people; and they keep this in their mind while working.
+- Ethics- a great psychologist, has a solid ethics code and keeps sessions with patients confidential.
+They are also aware that their work can significantly affect people, and they keep this in their minds while working.

-Finding a great psychologist takes more than a hit and miss search in the phone book or online.
-It is more than getting lucky by stumbling across him or her either.
-What it takes to find one is dedication, hard work, searching for him or her and searching for you as well.
+Finding a great psychologist takes more than a hit-and-miss search in the phone book or online.
+It is more than getting lucky by stumbling across them, either.
+What it takes to find one is dedication, hard work, searching for them, and searching for you as well.